Design and Technology

 In KS1, children learn about sliders and levers.
 They complete focused tasks to explore how bridges/guides and pivots are used.
 They will then use this knowledge to create their own story with pages that include a moving element for the class to keep in their book corner.

 They will also understand how wheels and axles work by exploring toys and pre-existing products.
-Then they will design, make and evaluate a moon buggy for Sky Badger to travel around the moon.
+Then they will design, make and evaluate a mode of transport to solve a problem, using their design criteria.

 In LKS2, they will build on their learning by investigating levers and linkages.
 They will be able to explain what an input/output is, the difference between a fixed and loose pivot and explain their design choices.